victor-explore/victor-explore.github.io/Gitcommands.md

-git remote set-url origin https://github.com/victor-explore/victor-explore.github.io.git  # Set/update the remote repository URL git add .  # Stage all changes in your local repository git commit -m "Your commit message here"  # Commit your changes with a descriptive message git push -f origin main  # Force push your changes to the main branch on GitHub
+1. First verify your remote connection is correct git remote -v  # Should show your GitHub repository URL If it shows nothing or wrong URL, then set it up with: git remote add origin https://github.com/victor-explore/victor-explore.git

+2. Add all changed files to staging git add .  # Adds all modified files to the staging area

+3. Commit changes with a message git commit -m "your commit message"  # Commits the staged changes with a message

+4. Push changes to GitHub
+git push -u origin main  # Use this for first push of the session For subsequent pushes, just use: git push  # Pushes the committed changes to the remote repository